jdean53/px_lazy/README.md

 | Q3 2020 | -4.46% |   2.27% |
 | Q4 2020 |  4.92% |  14.93% |

-To conclude, this is a valid strategy, but back end data leakage is likely leading to week results in our analysis.
+To conclude, this is a valid strategy, but back end data leakage is likely leading to weak results in our analysis.
 Given more time, we would implement more functionality to read filing meta data, which would allow specific names to be tied to returns starting on the day after the filing date.
 Additionally, there would be more put into cleaning through all the filings downloaded in the downloader file.

 <br>